-Non-Park Use of Parks Property Permits
+Non-Park Use of Seattle Parks and Recreation Property Permits

-Non-Parks Use of Parks Land Policy
+Non-Parks Use of Seattle Parks and Recreation Land Policy

 If you need or want to use park property for a non-park use, you must obtain permission from the Department of Parks and Recreation, usually in the form of a Revocable Use Permit.